poudelbidhan/VSD-HDP/README/Day6.md

-# RISC_V Design Synthesis and Gate Level Simulation
+## Day 6: RISC_V Design Synthesis and Gate Level Simulation

 Here, we will do the synthesis and gate-level simulation of our RISC-V RV32I design file.